metalbear-co/mirrord-intellij/CONTRIBUTING.md

 - As a rule of thumb try to encapsulate functionality in fixtures in the `utils` folder.

-- To verify things work as expected locally,
+- To run the tests locally from scratch run, `./gradlew test` which download the latest stable pycharm IDE.